MikeTaylor/scottkit/manual/reference.md

 	at lake

-Items defined earlier in the ScottKit file than the first `room` directive are by default not in the game when it starts (though they may subsequently be brought into the game by DROP actions or similar - see below.)
-This can of course be changed with `at` directives, since here as everywhere else, forward references to rooms that have not yet been defined are OK.
+Items defined earlier in the ScottKit file than the first `room` are by default not in the game when it starts (though they may subsequently be brought into the game by DROP actions or similar - see below.)
+This can of course be changed with `at`, since here as everywhere else, forward references to rooms that have not yet been defined are OK.